urql-graphql/urql/docs/basics/svelte.md

 most interesting option the `context` may contain is `requestPolicy`.

 The `requestPolicy` option determines how results are retrieved from our `Client`'s cache.
-By default this is set to `cache-first`, which means that we prefer to get results from our cache, but are falling back to sending an API request.
+By default, this is set to `cache-first`, which means that we prefer to get results from our cache, but are falling back to sending an API request.

 In total there are four different policies that we can use: